NOVEL-IN-PROGRESS

 "Here!
 Food," the woman said.
 "Sit down over there on the cot."

 Severine sat.
 No, she fell over onto the cot.
-"Put your fears aside," the voice that had shadowed her whispered, "the canal will always be there waiting."
+"Put your fears aside," the voice that had shadowed her whispered, "the canal will still be waiting for your surrender."
 The woman set the tray next to Severine and pulled the cloth off.
 Half or so of what had been left of a roasted chicken, boiled red potatoes, and bread.
 It was still warm.
 There was plenty of butter, too.
 She could eat the apple later and slid it into her pocket as she'd done with the one from the market.
 The one she'd eaten days before or even before that.
 The instinct to steal never leaves those who hunger.
 It goes sharp on you when your pockets are empty, and no priest is gonna change that with prayers to redeem your soul.

 "Right here," the tub woman said.
 "You sleep here.
 Ain't nobody gonna bother you in this here washhouse.
-When I 'member, I come out at night and latch the gate to the alley.
-The tradesmen come through early, don't they?
+I come down at night and latch the gate to the alley when I 'member.
+Got to go back out and unlatch it.
+Them tradesmen come through early, don't they?
 Me, I used to sleep right here, but my lady told me to come up and sleep on the rag rug next to her bed.
 Maybe she gonna need a glass of water middle of the night.
 It don't matter.
 It's warmer up there come winter. "

 How did this tub woman know she'd hardly slept in days?
 Been there, hadn't she?
 All the same, Severine ate well that morning and later slept peacefully.
 How long had it been?
-Even Jesus had probably left off counting, as seems to happen when prayers crumble to a dirge.
+Even Jesus had probably left off counting, as happens when one's prayers crumble into dirges.

 3.

-Severine realized she had gotten through the day and so challenged more to follow.
+That night, lying on the cot, Severine realized she'd gotten through the day when she walked through that gate from the alley and so challenged more to follow.
 It had been a while since she had eaten more than once a day, and even then, only here and there.
-But then she worked hard for what she got, knowing she had that cot and a door to shut out the bleak night of the alley.
-But there'd come a night when she'd find not all of it.
-Latches, like hearts, can easily be broken open.
+But then in the days ahead, she would work hard for what she got, knowing she had that cot and a door to shut out the bleak night of the alley.
+But there'd come a night when she'd find not all of it because latches, like hearts, can be easily broken.

 Early one morning, Jane, the tub woman, came in and dumped a pile of her lady's laundry at Severine's feet.